Raj Bhavan, Bhubaneswar

-Raj Bhavan ("Government House") is the official residence of the governor of Odisha.
+Raj Bhavan of Bhubaneswar is the official residence of the Governor of Odisha.
 It is located in the city of Bhubaneswar, Odisha.

 History

-The construction of Raj Bhavan started on 1 January 1958 under the architect Shri Julius Vaz.
+The construction of Raj Bhavan started on 1 January 1958 under the architect Julius Vaz.
 The land area is about 88 acres.

-The 11th governor of Odisha, Sri Y. N. Sukthankar, was the first governor to stay here.
+The 9th governor of Odisha, Sri Y. N. Sukthankar, was the first governor to stay here.
 Since then it has been the official residence of the governor.